Introduction: Satellite Data – Your Eyes in the Sky

 Free Satellite Data: Empowering Earth Observation

-Free and open-source satellite programmes-such as ESA's Copernicus Sentinel constellation and the NASA/USGS Landsat missions-have made Earth observation accessible to anyone with an internet connection.
-These government-funded datasets underpin academic research, startup innovation and public policy initiatives alike.
+Free and open-source satellite programmes-such as ESA's Copernicus Sentinel constellation, NASA/USGS Landsat missions, or data from Google Earth-have made Earth observation imagery accessible to anyone with an internet connection.
+These resources underpin academic research, startup innovation and public policy initiatives alike.

 Key contributions & ideal applications